 So many people have entrusted the care of their elderly loved ones to nursing homes.
 However, it is a sad truth that many nursing home patients are abused by the workers who are supposed to be taking care of them but end up stealing from nursing home patients.
-Recent statistics shows that nursing home abuse is not all too uncommon.
-In fact, it is estimated that 1 in 3 nursing home patients are subjected to verbal, physical and sexual abuse.
+Recent statistics show that nursing home abuse is not all too uncommon.
+In fact, it is estimated that 1 in 3 nursing home patients are subjected to verbal, physical, and sexual abuse.

 Many may think of nursing home abuse and neglect as only physical.
 Probably because it is the easiest to see, but financial abuse and stealing from patients is another form of nursing home abuse in which many patients become victims without anyone finding out.

 Recently, the authorities in New York delivered a sentence of up to four years in state prison to a home health aide who robbed thousands of dollars from elderly patients.

 The accused assistant was found to be victimizing older women and stealing from them since July of 2008.
 It was determined that she swindled an estimated $340,000 from an 84-year-old elderly patient by writing checks from her bank account.
 She was finally caught when workers at the patient’s bank noticed that there was activity on the account that was usually stable.
 The bank alerted the authorities about the suspicious activity, and the aide was arrested and received a conviction of second-degree grand larceny, as well as third-degree criminal tax fraud.
 In this reported case, the aide got caught.
 Many nursing home care workers are getting away with stealing from elderly nursing home patients every day.